Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Declarations

 \paragraph{Author contributions} ASF, ABQ, JS, LMH and SS conceived and designed the study.
 LMH invented the paradigm of xeno-learning and kickstarted the project with FN.
-ASF, BÖ, CMH, GS, KFK, MD, MSM and SK designed and performed the data acquisition.
-ASF, ABQ, JS and SS supervised the annotation of the data.
+ASF, BÖ, CMH, GS, JB, JH, KFK, MD, MSM and SK designed and performed the data acquisition.
+ASF, ABQ, JB, JH, JS and SS supervised the annotation of the data.
 JS developed the data augmentation method and implemented the experiments.
 ASF, ABQ, JS, LMH and SS analyzed the data.
 AK, MW and NS provided the linear mixed model analysis.
-ASF, JS, LMH, MT and SS wrote the manuscript.
+ASF, JS, LMH and MT wrote the manuscript.
 ASF, ABQ, JS, LMH, MD, MT, NS and SS revised the manuscript.
 All authors have read and approved the final manuscript.

-\paragraph{Data availability} The data supporting the results in this study are available within the paper.
-To enable model comparison and external validation, all pretrained models will be made publicly available in our GitHub repository at \href{https://github.com/IMSY-DKFZ/htc}{https://github.com/IMSY-DKFZ/htc} \autocite{sellner_htc_2023}.
+\paragraph{Data availability} The animal data and pretrained models for the main results of this study will be made publicly available and are accessible through our code repository at \href{https://github.com/IMSY-DKFZ/htc}{https://github.com/IMSY-DKFZ/htc}.